 The Facility expects to see some increases in sewage flows to the Facility over the next year.
 The share of the operation costs of the Facility are computed on an ERU basis (1 ERU equals 180 gallons of water used per day for commercial accounts, and each home or apartment unit represent one ERU).
-The ERU costs in 2015 and 2014 were \$22.50.
+The ERU cost in 2016 was \$23.00 and in 2015 the ERU cost was \$22.50.
 These are adjusted each year as needed.
 The cash flow contributions from both the City and District are expected to meet the needs of the Facility operations for the coming year.
 In accordance with the District's financial management policies, the District strives to maintain adequate fund balance and reserves for the Facility in order to provide sufficient cash flows to meet operating and capital expenses, while also providing the financial ability to address economic downturn and system emergencies.
 As a result, the District works to maintain fund balances for the Facility of no less than 15% (55 days) of total operating expenses to provide sufficient cash flow to meet daily operating expenses and cover debt service payments.